Carnelian Bay Lake Access East

 The project removed more than 10,000 cubic yards of material to reestablish wetland function.
 Two large arch culverts placed under North Lake Boulevard (Highway 28) link the site with the adjacent wetland to the north, creating a continuous wetland habitat corridor.

 Today, the Carnelian Bay Lake Access Project models public-private partnerships in action.
-At Carnelian East, a concessionaire, Lake Tahoe Waterman, Inc., operates Waterman’s Landing, offering a café and paddleboard mecca for North Shore recreationists.
+At Carnelian East, a concessionaire, Lake Tahoe Waterman, Inc., operates Waterman’s Landing offering a care and paddle board mecca for North Shore recreationists.
 At Carnelian West, Gar Woods Grill and Pier not only shares the parking lot, but also maintains the Conservancy’s recreation investments (restrooms, landscaping, wetland basin, pathways and picnic sites) for public use and enjoyment.